-Knowing the difference between an anxiety attack vs. panic attack is more than an issue of semantics.
-It can shape the course of your mental health.
-If you don’t know which one you are having, it will be difficult to find the appropriate treatment or develop useful coping skills.
+Knowing the difference between an anxiety attack and a panic attack is more than an issue of semantics: it can shape the course of your mental health.
+If you don’t know which one you are experiencing, it will be difficult to find the appropriate treatment or develop useful relaxation techniques and coping skills.
 You might waste time addressing the wrong issues.

 By understanding the symptoms of anxiety attacks vs. panic attacks, you can more efficiently address your mental health and the issues behind the attacks.
-It starts with understanding the more confusing of the two, anxiety attacks.
+Let’s start by understanding the more confusing of the two: anxiety attacks.

 What Are Anxiety Attacks? — Clinical Terms vs. Colloquial Terms